pajicadvance/cherry-on-top/README.md

 - Enchantments can be added to the Whetstone at an anvil.
 An enchanted Whetstone can only repair items whose enchantments match the enchantments on the Whetstone
 - Whetstones can be repaired at an anvil

+The whetstone repair recipe will show up in [EMI](https://modrinth.com/mod/emi) if it's installed.

 ### Phantom Spawning Rework

 Replaces vanilla phantom spawning rules with spawning rules based on altitude.